-What would be some recent technology that you are learning to use in your program that is specific to your profession?
+What is some recent technology you are learning to use in your program that is specific to your profession?

 What is your plan for after high school?

-What will be the highlight of the year in your program?
+What is going to be the highlight of the year in your program?

 What are you proud of learning how to do in your program?